end2endzone/end2endzone-hugo/content/blog/2021-03-14-how-to-encode-command-line-parameters-on-windows-done-right.md

 This post is a follow up on command line arguments.
 I recently published a C++ library ([libArgvCodec](/libargvcodec-a-c-library-which-properly-encode-and-decode-command-line-arguments/)) which properly handles all encoding and decoding of command line arguments.
 It is much safer to use the library than simply wrap each argument with double quotes.

-This post is about the list of rules that the library implements for encoding and decoding of arguments.<!--more-->
+This post is about the list of rules that the library implements for encoding and decoding of arguments.
 # Using libArgvCodec library

 The [libArgvCodec](/libargvcodec-a-c-library-which-properly-encode-and-decode-command-line-arguments/) library can be used for free and is released as Open Source.
 The code is available [here](/download/2480/).
 Feel free to download the library to use it in your own projects.